vicsz/spring-cloud-lab/readme.md

 ### 6.6 - Attempt to load default configuration settings for the Slot Machine Service via localhost:8888/slot-machine-serivce/default

-You should see an empty set of results ..
+You should see our created slot-machine-service test settings.